Skip to main content

 At the heart is the modern customer who engages with brands across multiple channels — websites, apps, social media, and even the metaverse.
 When each customer has embodied a unique "omnichannel persona," how can CPGs track trends and measure success?

 Perhaps less structured are measurements of social interactions.
-When it comes to risk-taking, Conair CIO Jon Harding recognizes the need to invest in new initiatives despite uncertain outcomes.
+When it comes to risk-taking, Conair CIO Jon Harding recognized the need to invest in new initiatives despite uncertain outcomes.

 TikTok Shop, for example, exposed Conair to Gen-Z consumers.
 Conair tracks at least one or two KPIs to assess revenue opportunities and customer experience improvements.